SummaiyaBegum/Accessing_data_and_QC/workflow.md

 ### 🧠 Summary

-This step cleans the raw sequencing data by removing low-quality bases and unreliable reads, making the data ready for accurate alignment and downstream analysis.
+This step processes the raw sequencing data using quality-based cutting and length filtering.

-Low-quality bases are removed from both ends of reads.
-The quality-based cutting settings remove low-quality regions, while `--length_required 40` filters out reads that are shorter than 40 bases after processing.
+The quality-based cutting settings allow low-quality regions at the front and end of reads to be removed, while `--length_required 40` filters out reads shorter than 40 bases after processing.

-Summary reports are generated in HTML and JSON format.
+fastp also generates HTML and JSON reports summarizing the preprocessing.

 ---